Abstract Submission Information

 - New research in the understanding or treatment (pharmacological and/or psychological) of substance use disorders and behavioural addictions;

-- Workshops that will help attendees learn a specific psychotherapy modality or skill, that focus on health care practitioner wellness and resilience, or skills in advocacy;
+- Workshops that will help attendees learn a specific psychotherapy modality or skill, that focus on healthcare practitioner wellness and resilience, or skills in advocacy;

 Symposium